slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A busy mind accelerates the perceived passage of time.
 Buy time by cultivating peace of mind." (...)
 "The past is entirely contained in your head.
 It is nowhere else.
 The present is all that exists and that is where you exist." (...)
-"Changing your interpretation of your past is often just as good as changing your past."
+"Changing your interpretation of your past is often just as good as changing your past." (...)
+"The beginning of memory is the end of childhood."
 -- Naval Ravikant [1974]*

 > *"Never regret something that once made you smile."